moodle/devdocs/general/development/policies/component-communication/index.md

 **Q: How can I ensure the name for my new callback is unique?**

-A: Check [[Callbacks|list of existing callbacks]].
+A: Check [list of existing callbacks](https://docs.moodle.org/dev/Callbacks).
 Consider prefixing with the component name the callback is defined in - but existing code does not do this much.

 **Q: Will my callback function be called even if my plugin is disabled?**